 4. Constant and systematic evaluation of the progress being made according to the strategic plan towards the achievement of those goals.

-5. Re-direction and modification of those strategies if needed to make the achievement of those goals possible.
+5. Re-direction and modification of those strategies if needed to achieve those goals possible.

 When managing your career, you should be able to answer the following questions to remain on the right path to success,

 2. What benefits are you trying to gain by managing your career?